project-rainstorm/rainstorm/services/README.md

 This file stores environment variables that are automatically applied to the `docker-compose.yml` file.

 Each user-defined variable is stored in the .env file.
-Other variables may be inserted if they are needed for docker.

 This file is not tracked by git.
 The contents of your `.env` file are specific to your configuration.